akhilvasvani/border-crossing-analysis/README.md

 Fun things I learned: iterating over Lists of Lists is (slightly) faster than iterating over a list of OrderedDictionaries!
 Itemgetter is faster than using a lambda function.

 Moved all the helper function to the utils.py file in order to make things for clear and legible.

+In addition, I created an optimized version of the script.
+It runs slightly faster than the first version.

 ### Pros and Cons